 Florida GED Requirements

 In Florida, to get your GED diploma, you need to pass the four sub-exams of the GED test.
 The tests can be taken online or at one of Florida’s GED testing centers.
+Note, however, that as of Jan.
+10, 2024, Florida suspended online GED testing.

 To sign up for the GED® test or the GED Ready® practice tests, candidates need to create an account on the website GED.com.